Skip to main content

 Abstract

-This invention presents a method for synthesizing stable MXene quantum dots, which are nanoscale particles, suitable for various applications.
-The process involves two primary steps: initially producing MXene nanosheets through a chemical slicing process aided by hydrofluoric acid (HF) treatment and sonication, followed by the conversion of these nanosheets into quantum dots via chemical slicing and hydrothermal processes.
+This is an innovative method for synthesizing stable MXene quantum dots (QDs), which are nanoscale particles, suitable for various applications.
+The process involves two primary steps: initially producing MXene nanosheets through a chemical slicing process aided by hydrofluoric acid (HF) treatment and sonication, followed by the conversion of these nanosheets into QDs via chemical slicing and hydrothermal processes.
 Additionally, the invention proposes a technique for exfoliating titanium aluminum carbide (Ti3AlC2) into nanosheets using a combination of etching and mechanical force-assisted liquid exfoliation.
-The resulting MXene quantum dots exhibit high stability and responsiveness to Near Infra Red (NIR) light.
+The resulting MXene QDs exhibit high stability and responsiveness to Near Infra Red (NIR) light.
 This method offers a practical and efficient means of synthesizing MXene quantum dots with desirable properties.

 Societal Impact

-• Advancement in Cancer Therapy: The development of stable and responsive MXene quantum dots could significantly advance cancer therapy, particularly in photothermal treatments.
-These dots, with their NIR responsiveness, controlled morphology, and uniform distribution, hold potential for precise and effective tumor targeting, reducing side effects and improving patient outcomes.
+• Advancement in Cancer Therapy: The development of stable and responsive MXene QDs could significantly advance cancer therapy, particularly in photothermal treatments.
+These QDs, with their NIR responsiveness, controlled morphology, and uniform distribution, hold potential for precise and effective tumor targeting, reducing side effects, and improving patient outcomes.

 • Environmental Safety: By utilizing aqueous solvents and eliminating the need for harmful organic solvents like dimethylsulfoxide (DMSO) and chloroform, the synthesis process enhances environmental safety.

-• Scalability ensures broader accessibility, potentially lowering the cost of production and facilitating widespread adoption in medical facilities worldwide.
+• Scalability: It offers broader accessibility, potentially lowering the cost of production, and facilitating widespread adoption in medical facilities worldwide.

 Applications or Domain